retrieval-augmented generation (RAG)

 Retrieval‑Augmented Generation (RAG) is a technique in which a large language model (LLM) first retrieves relevant external documents at query time and then uses them as additional context when generating its answer.

-A typical RAG pipeline may consist of the following steps:
+A typical RAG pipeline usually involves these steps:

-- Search a knowledge source, for example a vector index or web/document corpus
+• Search a knowledge source, such as a vector index or web/document corpus

-RAG improves over purely parametric models in terms of factuality, timeliness and ease of update because you can refresh the knowledge source instead of retraining the whole model.
-However, the output quality still depends heavily on retrieval coverage, chunking strategy, and ranking/selection quality.
+RAG improves over purely parametric models in terms of factuality, timeliness, and ease of updates, because you can refresh the knowledge source instead of retraining the whole model.
+However, the output quality still largely depends on retrieval coverage, chunking strategy, and ranking/selection quality.